-I’m not making excuses for being completely off track on my word-count goal.
-Instead, I’m going to reshift my schedule and start writing earlier, when I’m fresh.
-I will continue to remind myself of what my original goals were (to write every day and to write quality).
-If at the end, I have 20,000 amazing words, that’s a bigger win to me than 50,000 vomitorious ones.
+Stop making excuses for being completely off track on word-count goals.
+Instead, reshift your schedule and start writing earlier, when you're fresh.
+I continued to remind myself of what my original goals were (to write every day and to write quality).
+At the end, I had 20,000 amazing words, that’s a bigger win to me than 50,000 vomitorious ones.

 Bottom-line: You can't play the game if you don't have something to enter.
 So write every day.
 Just keep at it, even if it’s only one scene or one page.
 Anything you put down does add up!
 I promise.

-One other thing that is always a win is participating in a challenge with other writers is becoming a part of a bigger writing community.
-I’ve already made new Nano Buddies and helped encourage others as well as be encouraged by others.
+One other thing that is always a win is becoming a part of a bigger writing community.
+Help encourage others as well as be encouraged by others.
 I absolutely love connecting with fellow writers.
 It’s my favorite part of what I do.

 When we spar in our dojo, our master always reminds us we’re brothers and sisters, not enemies.
 We’re a community.
 A family.

 At the end of each class, we bow our heads and think about what we learned.
 Even the night my ACL was torn, I stood with my knee throbbing, alongside my karate family, bowed my head and knew the lessons would come, and from them I would be a better person, a better fighter and a kick-ass writer for having gotten beaten up, yet again.

 Please post your writing goals in the comments below so you can be accountable to your writing family.
 There’s something about saying it out loud that helps motivate us all.